pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Precision.rst

 .. note::

-   When the Point Target is active, creating a new model positions the model at the target's position with the model's Z (up) direction aligned with the target direction.
+   When the Point Target is active, a new model that is created is positioned with its bottom center point at the target's position and with the model's Z (up) direction aligned with the target direction.
 Turn the target off before creating a new model if this is not what you want.

 Similarly, when the Edge Target is active, interactions that involve size (such as the :ref:`Scale Tool <ug-scale-tool>`) snap to the target's length.